oshriv65/HangMan-Game/README.md

 * time - used to create delay between renders so the user could manage to see the results

 ## Setup
-To run this project, you need just to install python and run it through the cmd/terminal, because the game is display in console promte. examplae of run code:
+To run this project, you need just to install python and run it through the cmd/terminal, because the game is display in console promote. example of run code:
 ```
 $ cd ../HangManGame.py
 $ python HangManGame.py